ArcadiaFrame/PDF2Foundry/README.md

-# PDF Extractor for Foundry VTT (System Agnostic)
+# System-Agnostic PDF Extractor Plus for Foundry VTT

-This module provides a tool for extracting content from RPG PDFs and converting it to Foundry VTT format.
-While it works exceptionally well with DnD 5e compatible books, it is designed to be system agnostic and can be used with various RPG systems.
-It allows you to easily import monsters, spells, items, backgrounds, adventures, and glossaries from official or third-party PDFs directly into your Foundry VTT game.
+This module provides a comprehensive solution for extracting content from various RPG system PDFs and importing it into Foundry VTT.
+It combines the generic extraction capabilities of PDF Extractor with the specialized importers from PDFtoFoundry, creating a unified tool that works with multiple game systems.

 ## Features